 Swydo includes all features in their base pricing structure with no feature lockouts between tiers.
 All plans include white-labeling, unlimited reports, drag-and-drop report building, pre-built templates, extensive customization options, and automated report generation.
 The only scaling factor is the number of data sources you need.

-Whatagraph uses a more traditional tiered pricing model where features are distributed across different plans.
-While specific feature distribution isn’t publicly available, higher tiers typically include more customization options, additional user seats, and premium features.
+Whatagraph uses a tiered pricing model where features are distributed across different plans.
+Their Basic plan includes 20 data sources and 5 users, while the Boost plan offers 60 data sources and 10 users.
 White-labeling is available as a premium add-on rather than being included in all plans as with Swydo.
+The significant price difference means agencies need to carefully evaluate which features justify the investment.

 Swydo offers exceptional value for agencies focused on efficient, professional reporting.
 Its transparent pricing structure with no feature lockouts means small agencies access the same capabilities as larger ones.
-The potential monthly savings of $109-195 compared to Whatagraph represents nearly $1,500 annually that could be reinvested elsewhere.
+The potential annual savings of $1,824 to $5,268+ compared to Whatagraph represents substantial budget that could be reinvested in advertising, staff, or business development.
 Agency owners particularly praise this aspect, with one noting “Swydo’s pricing structure is perfect for smaller agencies.”

 Swydo is particularly well-suited for small agencies with 5-10 clients.
 At approximately $77 monthly for 6 clients, it provides complete functionality without breaking the budget.
 The quick 15-minute setup time is ideal for small teams without dedicated technical resources, and the straightforward interface requires minimal training.
 All features, including white-labeling, are available from day one, allowing even new agencies to present professional reports.

-Whatagraph’s starting price of around $223 monthly may be excessive for small agencies unless visual presentation is absolutely critical to their client relationships.
+Whatagraph’s starting price of $229+ monthly creates a significant budget burden for small agencies, representing nearly $2,800 annually that could be used for growth initiatives instead.
 The more complex interface and potentially longer setup time can also strain limited resources in small teams.
-Small agencies should consider whether Whatagraph’s additional visual elements (like funnel charts) justify the significant price difference compared to Swydo’s complete functionality.
+Small agencies should carefully consider whether Whatagraph’s visual enhancements justify the substantial cost difference compared to Swydo’s complete functionality.

-Whatagraph offers custom pricing for large implementations, potentially with volume discounts that improve its value proposition.
-Large agencies with diverse client bases may benefit from Whatagraph’s broader integration options and can better absorb the learning curve with specialized staff.
-Large agencies should evaluate whether Whatagraph’s additional analytics capabilities align with their service offerings and client expectations before committing to the higher investment.
+Whatagraph offers custom pricing for large implementations, which may include volume discounts that improve its value proposition.
+Large agencies with diverse client bases and substantial budgets may benefit from Whatagraph’s broader integration options and can better absorb the learning curve with specialized staff.
+However, even at scale, most large agencies find that the thousands saved annually with Swydo can be better invested in team expansion, technology, or client acquisition rather than premium reporting features.

 Agencies consistently praise Swydo for its efficiency and straightforward approach.
 A marketing manager called it “the best marketing agency reporting and monitoring app,” specifically noting its advantage over “alternatives that cram too many filler features.”
 Setup speed is frequently highlighted, with one user reporting, “It took us less than 15 minutes to set up all of our accounts and report templates.”